 The first step to opening a banking account in Thailand is selecting a bank that suits the needs of your stay.
 Whether you need a traditional bank account for your business, studies, or retirement plans, finding the right bank also means considering its relevant features.

-Here is a list of some of the popular banks in Thailands:
+Here is a list of some of the popular banks in Thailand:

 - Kasikorn Bank (KBank): Formerly known as Thai Farmers Bank in 1945, this prominent rebranded in 1987 to provide innovative banking solutions to local and international clients all around Asia.
 They offer a wide range of financial options to individual and corporate clients.